 Solar, on the other hand, is most often used to power the buildings that host the solar arrays themselves.
 In some cases it can even be used to power neighboring buildings.
 Overall, this is a much more efficient way to generate electricity for individual use.

-9. Solar is creating a regenerative economy
+9. Solar is versatile

 The renewable energy sector is fertile ground for professionals of all stripes to earn a living creating a sustainable future.
 An average person can learn everything they need to install solar arrays in an afternoon, a skill which can travel with them throughout life.
 There are amazing organizations arming workers with everything they need to thrive in the renewable energy economy of tomorrow.